MikeDP/log2d/README.md

 ```
 remote_log = Log("summary", udp=("192.168.1.200", 6666))
-remote_log("This goes to the remote listner and local console)
+remote_log("This goes to the remote listener and local console)
 ```
 The remote listener receives a complete `LogRecord` dict for the log message.